Kimberly K. Eby, Ph.D. – firstname.lastname@example.org

 Associate Provost for Faculty Development

-Director, Center for Teaching and Faculty Excellence
+Director, Stearns Center for Teaching and Learning

 She has co-edited an interdisciplinary reader on violence and gender and written about faculty roles in interdisciplinary collaborative work; collaborative learning; pedagogical strategies in teaching about controversial and sensitive issues; and responding to the needs of domestic violence survivors.
 She was a consultant for the National Learning Communities Project and continues to present at national and regional meetings, as well as individual institutions on topics such as leading institutional curricular change, developing interdisciplinary curricula, faculty collaboration, working with student and faculty diversity, and other pedagogical issues.